Research Grants FAQ's

 How much support will be available?

-NIHCM is making a total of $1 million available for the combined 2024-2025 funding cycles for our research and journalism grant programs.
-Funding will be allocated across the two programs according to the merits of the proposals received.
-In all awards, we will be assessing the efficiency of the proposed budget relative to the expected impact and project scope.
-Awards made in prior years have been highly competitive on price and this focus will continue.
+NIHCM is making a total of $500,000 available for the 2025-2026 Research Grant cycle, with most individual grants awarded in the $50,000 - $60,000 range.
+We will be assessing the efficiency of the proposed budget relative to the expected impact and project scope.
+Awards made in prior years have been highly competitive on price, and this focus will continue.

 Who may apply for these grants?